djberg96/sys-proctable/README.md

 ### FreeBSD

 A kvm interface is used.
-That means the owner of the process using the sys-proctable library needs to be a member of the kvm group (or root).
+That means the owner of the process using the sys-proctable library needs to be a member of the kmem group (or root).

 ### Bundler